 The subscription period for choosing the share option ended on 29 September 2023.
 As contractually agreed in advance, the core shareholders - the Haselsteiner family, UNIQA and Raiffeisen - chose to exercise the share-based option.
+Additionally,

-Additionally, 26.4% of STRABAG SE's free float shareholders also opted to receive new shares.
+26.4% of STRABAG SE's free float shareholders also opted to receive new shares.
 As a result, shareholders representing 87.6% of the eligible shares chose the share-based option.
 This corresponds to 60.9% of the company's share capital.

-Consequently, only the capital reduction amount of $\in$ 337,864,220.15 attributable to the distribution option was represented as a decrease in equity and other liabilities in the individual financial statements as at 31 December 2023.
+Consequently, only the capital reduction amount of T€ 337,864 attributable to the distribution option was represented as a decrease in equity and other current financial liabilities in the consolidated financial statements as at 31 December 2023.